| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 is diesel-hydraulic powered, allowing travel speeds of up to 30 miles per

+hour, and it features a rotating jet nozzle.
 Railways also use less specialized tools for snow removal as well.
 Ballast

 regulators and bull dozers are often equipped for snow service.
 Al though